bassem-elsodany/som-guided-vector-search/README.md

 # 🚀 Infusing RAG LLM with Unsupervised ML: My Experimental Journey

-*This article documents my experimental journey to enhance a Retrieval-Augmented Generation (RAG) pipeline using unsupervised machine learning—specifically, Self-Organizing Maps (SOM).
+*This article documents my experimental journey to enhance a Retrieval-Augmented Generation (RAG) pipeline using unsupervised machine learning specifically, Self-Organizing Maps (SOM).
 Through iterative experimentation and a critical model upgrade, this journey demonstrates the potential of unsupervised ML in RAG systems and highlights the importance of embedding model quality in achieving successful clustering-based search.*

 **✅ Important Note**: This was an experimental approach that successfully delivered significant quality improvements over traditional vector search.
 The SOM-enhanced approach provided 68.9% better search scores with acceptable performance trade-offs.
 The learnings from this experiment demonstrate the potential of unsupervised ML in RAG systems when combined with high-quality embedding models.